themisir/flutter-listutils/README.md

 ## Adapters

-Listutils currently only supports network adapter.
+ListView Utils currently only supports network adapter.
 Or you could write your own adapter by implementing `BaseListAdapter` mixin or using `ListAdapter` class.

 Here's simple network adapter code using jsonplaceholder data.